tobiasgerstenberg/homepage/content/member/disha_dasgupta.md

 github = "dishadasgupta"
 # scholar = ""
 # cv = ""
-description = "Disha Dasgupta is a rising junior at Stanford University.
-She is interested in Computer Science, Math, and Cognitive Science - which she plans to pursue with a career as a Data Scientist.
-Outside of these interests, Disha also enjoys playing the piano, dancing, reading, and eating exorbitant amounts of sugar."
+description = "I am a rising junior at Stanford University.
+I am interested in Computer Science, Math, and Cognitive Science - which I plan to pursue with a career as a Data Scientist.
+Outside of these interests, I also enjoy playing the piano, dancing, reading, and eating exorbitant amounts of sugar."

 # Filter by publication type.
 # -1: Any